K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Experiments

 \section{Experiments}

-To evaluate the performance of the proposed method, we conducted two sets of experiments using a 6-DoF collaborative robotic arm (Orion 5, McFly Robot Technologies).
-The first set focused on validating external torque estimation using only internal measurements, while the second involved a physical interaction task using a force/torque (F/T) sensor.
+To evaluate the proposed method, we conducted two sets of experiments on a 6-DoF collaborative robotic arm (Orion 5).
+The first set focused on payload-induced external torques during a dynamic joint-space trajectory; the second involved a physical interaction task and its effect on end-effector Cartesian wrenches.
+All experiments were implemented and logged in \ac{ros} at 500 Hz.
+Joint states, commands, and F/T measurements were aligned offline using \ac{ros} timestamps and resampled to a common time grid before evaluation.